This is a guest post by Jeff Dobbins, a New York City–based writer and tour guide, who is one of the best authorities on the city I know.

 Cheap Eats in New York City

-Hot Dogs – Hot dog carts are ubiquitous in Manhattan’s tourist areas, and the “dirty-water” dogs usually cost $2.00.
-Good grilled dogs can be found at Gray’s Papaya, where the “Recession Special” (2 franks and a fruit juice drink) is $4.95.
-For gourmet dogs, try Crif Dogs, Bark, Asia Dog, and Shake Shack, each around $5.00.
+Hot dogs — Hot dog carts are ubiquitous in Manhattan’s tourist areas, and the “dirty-water” dogs usually cost $2.00.
+Good grilled dogs can be found at Gray’s Papaya, where the “Recession Special” (two franks and a fruit juice drink) is $4.95.
+For gourmet dogs, try Crif Dogs, Asia Dog, and Shake Shack, each around $5.00.

-Chinatown Street food – Food carts on Canal Street (between Broadway and the Bowery) sell steamed, grilled, and fried Chinese food for $1-$2.
-Neighborhood bakeries have savory and sweet pastries for 80 cents, and dumpling stands (Tasty Dumpling, 54 Mulberry St and Fried Dumpling, 106 Mosco St) offer 5 dumplings or pork buns for $1.00.
+Chinatown street food — Food carts on Canal Street (between Broadway and the Bowery) sell steamed, grilled, and fried Chinese food for $1–$2.
+Neighborhood bakeries have savory and sweet pastries for 80 cents, and dumpling stands (Tasty Dumpling, 54 Mulberry St., and Fried Dumpling, 106 Mosco St.) offer five dumplings or pork buns for $1.00.
 Enjoying these treats in bustling Columbus Park is a unique cultural experience in itself.

-If you prefer to dine in a restaurant, many along Mott, Pell & Bayard Streets offer dim sum and noodle entrees for $6-$10.
+If you prefer to dine in a restaurant, many along Mott, Pell, and Bayard Streets offer dim sum and noodle entrees for $6–$10.

-Little Italy – The family-run Italian restaurants along Mulberry Street can be pricey for dinner, but most offer lunch menus for $10 or less.
-Grotta Azzura has prix-fixe 2-course lunches for $9.95.
+Little Italy — The family-run Italian restaurants along Mulberry Street can be pricey for dinner, but most offer lunch menus for $10 or less.
+Grotta Azzura has prix-fixe two-course lunches for $9.95.

-Falafel Stands – There are many in Manhattan, selling inexpensive falafel & gyros.
-One of the best is Mamoun’s, offering Baba Ganouj and kebobs for under $6.00.
+Falafel stands — There are many in Manhattan selling inexpensive falafel and gyros.
+One of the best is Mamoun’s, offering baba ghanouj and kebabs for under $6.00.

-Food Trucks – NYC has some excellent food trucks, serving everything from BBQ to lobster rolls to gourmet desserts at reasonable prices.
-To find out which trucks are near you (or to find your favorite truck) the free mobile apps Tweat.it and Eat St. provide real-time information.
+Food trucks — NYC has some excellent food trucks, serving everything from BBQ to lobster rolls to gourmet desserts at reasonable prices.
+To find out which trucks are near you (or to find your favorite truck), the free mobile app Eat St. provides real-time information.

-- Metropolitan Museum of Art – accepts “suggested donation,” meaning you decide what you can afford to pay for admission.
+- Metropolitan Museum of Art – accepts a “suggested donation,” meaning you decide what you can afford to pay for admission

-- American Museum of Natural History – “suggested donation”
+- American Museum of Natural History – a “suggested donation”

 - Whitney Museum – “pay-what-you-can” Fridays, 6-9pm